Strategy

 In order to significantly increase the relevance and perception of our brands, we comprehensively renewed the brand images of BOSS and HUGO in January 2022 – from logos, to product and marketing, up to new design concepts for our consumer touchpoints.
 To further increase brand relevance, particularly among the younger audience, we will continue to pursue our two-brand strategy.

 Two clearly distinguishable marketing strategies for BOSS and HUGO aim at activating consumers across all touchpoints.
 In this context, we will continue our successful digital-first marketing strategy, supported by star-studded campaigns, strong collaborations, and unique brand events.
 Marketing investments will continue to range between 7% and 8% of Group sales until 2025.
-By 2025, we are targeting sales of around EUR 3.5 billion for BOSS Menswear, around EUR 500 million for BOSS Womenswear, and around EUR 1 billion for HUGO.

 • CLAIM 2 – PRODUCT IS KEY